Architecture

 3. Change → version‑scopedWould immediately violate Rule 2.Disallowed at schema‑registration time.

-Result: An example_entity, comment or change‑set element lives inside a specific version, but can freely point at any lix_change.id without special handling.
+Result: An example_entity or comment lives inside a specific version, but can freely point at any lix_change.id without special handling.
+System metadata like commits and change-set elements stay in the global scope and follow the same rules when they reference lix_change.